-The developer of each Parcel shall provide outstanding Municipal Reserve (MR) against each certificate of title, at the subdivision stage, by cash-in-lieu of land in accordance with the requirements of the Municipal Government Act.
+The developer of each Parcel shall provide outstanding Municipal Reserve (MR) against each certificate of title, at the subdivision stage, either by land dedication or cash-in-lieu of land in accordance with the requirements of the Municipal Government Act.
 The anticipated disposition of Municipal Reserves (MR) within the Plan Area is described in the following Table.